What is Apache Kafka?

 Kafka decouples data pipelines.
 It is a distributed publish/subscribe messaging broker.
 When you talk of Kafka, these are the most used terms:

-Producer: Is the place from which a new message originates.
+Producer: This is the place from which a new message originates.

-Consumer: Is the server which receives these messages.
+Consumer: This is the server that receives these messages.

 Partition: Is a part of a Server.